 NMED is the lead agency for the Volkswagen settlement environmental mitigation funding.
 Please see our new website at /air-quality/vw-settlement/.

-NMED has released its 2020 Annual Network Review at /2020 Annual Network Review/.
-This report was available for public comment until June 30, 2020 and has since been reviewed and approved by EPA.
+NMED has released its draft of the 2021 Annual Network Review at /2021 Annual Network Review Draft/.
+This report is available for public comment until May 9, 2021 and will then be sent to EPA for review.
 Go to the Air Monitoring Network page for more information.

 NSR Permit Application Fee amounts have been updated for calendar year 2020.
 The new fee amounts are applied for all new permit applications beginning January 1, 2021.
 Please make sure to submit the correct fee amount with your applications.
 Click Here for more information